intentor/adic/README.md

 instance = container.Resolve(typeInstance);
 ```

-**Note**: currently it's not possible to manually resolve a binding that has conditions.
+**Note**: currently manual resolution of bindings that has conditions is not supported.

 ### <a id="factories"></a>Factories